Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

 On-device server for the Android Logcat package's live screen streaming.
 It mirrors a device display, encodes each frame as JPEG and writes the frames to a socket that the Unity Editor reads.
-The same socket carries touch events back the other way, so the live view is interactive.
+The same socket carries touch and key events back the other way, so the live view is interactive.

 This is not an Android application.
 It has no manifest, no resources and no activity - it is a dexed jar started by `app_process`, running as the `shell`